NewbieCoder10/is-perfect-cube-NewbieCoder10/README.md

 * If `input` is a perfect cube, `isPerfectCube(input)` must return `true`; if `input` is not a perfect cube, it must return `false`.

 * Remember that a negative number has a negative cube root.
-Thus, `input` may be negative, and no exception should be thrown in that case.
+Thus, `input` may be negative.

 ### Unit tests